lincolnpoh/github-learning-repo/README.md

 - Merge conflicts: A merge conflict is one of the scariest thing when working with Git.
 In VScode, any files that has a merge conflict will be highlighted with an exclamation mark symbol.
 It happens when a particular file, under the has same line, with different code modification while trying to merge two branches, as Git cannot figure out which code to use.
+Once there is a merge conflict, we have to two options:
+1) to abort the merge, by executing "git merge --abort".
+This will get us to the original state before the merge started.
+2) solve the conflict.
+Then, we WILL have to manually make a commit (with the "git add ." and "git commit -m" commands, or simply "git commit -am" command), which is called a merge commit, which is required if we are dealing with conflicts.
+In normal cases, where we don't have to deal with merge conflicts, merging and commiting happens automatically with a fast-forward.
+However, with merge conflicts, we handle the commit ourself.

 ------------------------